Schedule 2 – Model rules for an owners corporation

 - Except with the approval in writing of the owners corporation, an owner or occupier of a lot must not use or store on the lot or on the common property any flammable chemical, liquid or gas or other flammable material.

-- a) chemicals, liquid,gases or other materials used or intended to be used for domestic purposes or
+(a) chemicals, liquids, gases or other material used or intended to be used for domestic purposes; or

 1.3 Waste disposal